eenblam/protohackers/7/README.md

 Additional machinery is in place to handle things like retransmission of un-acked packets.

 ## Run
-You can just do `go run .` to get the server running locally.
+You can just do `go run .` to get the server running locally, or `go build . && lrcp`.

 ## Testing locally
 `go test -v -cover .`

+There are a few parsing-related unit tests, along with an integration test for sending a large amount of random data over an unreliable UDP proxy.

 ## Deploying to Digital Ocean
 If you have [`doctl`](https://docs.digitalocean.com/reference/doctl/) set up locally, you can just deploy with `./deploy.sh`.

 Note that you'll need to update the key and fingerprint in the script, and you'll need to unlock your key on run, if passphrase protected.